 2008 — Starting in 2008, all vehicles in the US are required to implement OBDII through a Controller Area Network as specified by ISO 15765-4.

-What data as accessible from the OBD II?
+What data can be accessed from the OBDII?

 The OBDII provides access to status information and Diagnostic Trouble Codes (DTCs) for: